DESCRIPTION

 PART ONE: THE PLATFORM SUTRA OF THE 6TH PATRIARCH

-The Platform Sutra of the Sixth Patriarch (六祖壇經 Liùzǔ Tánjīng or simply: 壇經 Tánjīng) is a Chan Buddhist scripture that was composed in China sometime around the 8th century.
+The Platform Sutra of the Sixth Patriarch (六祖壇經 Liùzǔ Tánjīng or simply: 壇經 Tánjīng) is a Chan Buddhist text that was composed in China sometime around the 8th century.
 Notably, In Chan Buddhism it is the only Chinese Buddhist text that is explicitly referred to as a "Sutra," emphasizing its central importance in the canon.

 The text centers on the teachings and stories ascribed to the sixth Chan patriarch Huineng.
 It contains the well-known story of the contest for the succession of Hongren (the 5th Patriarch), and discourses and dialogues attributed to Huineng.